phosae/phosae.github.io/content/post/2022-k8s-internal-authn-authz.md

 ## components reqeuests kube-apisever

-Kube-apiserver's option `client-ca-file` configures the Certificate Authority (CA) of client certificates.
+The `client-ca-file` option in kube-apiserver is used to set up the Certificate Authority (CA) for client certificates.
-The CA is used to validate client certificates of kubelet, kube-controller-manager, etc.
+This CA is responsible for validating client certificates from components such as kubelet, kube-controller-manager, and others.

-Normally this CA is called `cluster CA`.
+Typically, this CA is referred to as the `cluster CA`.

-The server certificate of kube-apiserver is configured by options `tls-cert-file` and `tls-private-key-file`.
+The server certificate for kube-apiserver is configured using the `tls-cert-file` and `tls-private-key-file` options.

-Componnet sending requests to kube-apiserver can
+Components that send requests to kube-apiserver can do the following:
 - verify the server certificate by its pulic CA (as specified in kubeconfig's clusters field)
-- authenticate to the kube-apiserver with client certificate (as specified in kubeconfig's users field)
+- authenticate to the kube-apiserver using a client certificate (as specified in kubeconfig's users field)

 ```
 apiVersion: v1